 - For this particular Bosch dishwasher model, the entire door cover assembly comes off as a single unit so roll up 3 or 4 thick beach towels for support (I ended up using my leg);

-- Open the door all the way down (door should be perpendicular to the floor);
+- Open the door all the way down (door should be PARALLEL to the floor);

 - Place rolled up towels (or legs) under the door for support (Fig. 2.1);